MarekBombera/ip-address-finder/README.md

 Technologies: React, Redux, Typescript, Sass, Leaflet maps, Axios

-API: Abstract API - IP Geolocation
+API: Abstract API - IP Geolocation, Google Maps - Javascript

 The app displays information about the clients IP or any other IP the user searches for and shows the IP's approximate location on the map.